 - Lithium therapy.

-- Possibly increased in patients with diabetes.
+- Possibly increased in patients with diabetes and polycystic ovary syndrome.

 - Usually starts at puberty but can present at any time from puberty until middle age and is variable in severity and distribution.